Pink-Crab/WP_PSR16_Cache/README.md

 use PinkCrab\WP_PSR16_Cache\Transient_Cache;

 // FILE CACHE
-// Creates directory at path passed, if it doesnt exist.
+// Creates directory at path passed, if it doesn't exist.
 $cache = new File_Cache('path/to/dir');

 // TRANSIENT CACHE
-// Created with optonal groups, adding a prefix to transient keys and set file extension.
+// Created with optional groups, adding a prefix to transient keys and set file extension.
 $cache = new Transient_Cache('group_prefix', '.do' );

 // Set single item to cache.